arsalans/ifttt-callbackservice/README.md

 # Ifttt CallBackService serverless API

+NOTE: Call backs do not work on AWS Lambda as background threads are not supported, please see the GCP version instead.

 If you need a call back to your webhook in the ifttt platform, you can use this webservice.
 You can see all the apis using the swagger ui:

 [`Swagger UI`](http://localhost:8080/swagger-ui.html)